 - If you can’t remember the last time you replaced your thermostat’s battery, now is the ideal time to do so.

-- When first switching over to your heat setting, turn your thermostat up a few extra degrees to ensure that it is running properly and heating your home’s air.
+- When first switching over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is running properly and heating your home’s air.

 4. Is your Furnace Receiving Electricity?

-- Pilot and gas pressure regulating.
-As part of your tune-up, changes may be made to the pilot and gas pressure as needed to return these elements to the designed specifications.
+- Pilot and gas pressure adjustment.
+As part of your tune-up, changes may be made to the pilot and gas pressure if needed to restore these elements to the designed specifications.

 - Filter replacement.
 A comprehensive furnace tune-up should include a common 1” filter replacement with your service.
-Most furnace filters need to be replaced at least every three months, which can boost efficiency and prevent operational complications.
+Most furnace filters need to be replaced at least every 90 days, which can boost efficiency and prevent operational glitches.

 - Written assessment.
-Credible HVAC companies will also give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance recommendations for the next year.
-This insightful information can help you establish the current condition of your furnace and how you can lower your energy bills.
+Credible HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance recommendations for the next year.
+This insightful information can help you determine the current condition of your furnace and how you can lower your energy bills.

-Switch the thermostat to “on” from “auto” to force the fan to operate.
+Change the thermostat to “on” from “auto” to force the fan to turn on.
 If the fan turns on, power is working right, but if it doesn’t, your furnace could be lacking power.

 5. Is the Furnace Switch Operating Properly?

-Each furnace has a power switch (just like a light switch) either on the furnace or on a wall close by.
-Flip the switch and wait two minutes to see if it helps to turn the furnace on.
+Each furnace has a power switch (that resembles a light switch) either on the furnace or on a wall close by.
+Flip the switch and wait a couple of minutes to see if it helps to turn the furnace on.
 Also make sure all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage